mutalyzer/semantic-mutalyzer/README.md

 to conform to [semantic web](https://en.wikipedia.org/wiki/Semantic_Web) standards.
 It is written in [Node.js](https://nodejs.org).

+This publication was supported by the Dutch national program COMMIT.

 ## Summary

 Semantic Mutalyzer is a web service through which a running Mutalyzer web service can be queried, i.e., it acts as a proxy.
 The advantages this offers over querying Mutalyzer directly are as follows: